Doaa-Hindawii/Pan-Cake/README.md

 ## Landing Page Project:
 The Starter code taken from udacity repository.
-This project has is a prototype project.
+This project is a prototype project.

 ## Table of Contents